zeddan/sshc/README.md

 `sshc add` - Interactive prompt for adding a server

+`sshc edit` - Interactive prompt for editing a server

 `sshc remove` - Interactive prompt for removing a server

 ## License